rt2zz/redux-persist/README.md

 import { createStore } from 'redux'
-import { persistStore, persistReducer } from 'redux-persist' import storage from 'redux-persist/lib/storage'
+import { persistStore, persistReducer } from 'redux-persist' import storage from 'redux-persist/storage' // defaults to localStorage for web and AsyncStorage for react-native

 import rootReducer from './reducers'

 const persistConfig = {
   key: 'root',
-  storage: storage,
+  storage,
 }

 const persistedReducer = persistReducer(persistConfig, rootReducer)